hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

    is a copy of the ``config.report`` file produced by ``./configure``;
    it is embedded in the executable binary.

-On startup, the server will detect available network interfaces and will attempt to open UDP sockets on all interfaces mentioned in the configuration file.
-Since the DHCPv4 server opens privileged ports, it requires root access.
-This daemon must be run as root.
+On startup, the server detects available network interfaces and attempts to open UDP sockets on all interfaces mentioned in the configuration file.
+Since the DHCPv4 server opens privileged ports, this daemon must be run as root.

-During startup, the server will attempt to create a PID file of the
+During startup, the server attempts to create a PID file of the form ``[runstatedir]/kea/[conf name].kea-dhcp4.pid``, where:
-form: [runstatedir]/kea/[conf name].kea-dhcp4.pid where:

--  ``runstatedir``: The value as passed into the build configure script; it defaults to "/usr/local/var/run".
-Note that this value may be overridden at runtime by setting the environment variable KEA_PIDFILE_DIR, although this is intended primarily for testing purposes.
+-  ``runstatedir`` is the value as passed into the build configure script; it defaults to ``/usr/local/var/run``.
+Note that this value may be overridden at runtime by setting the environment variable ``KEA_PIDFILE_DIR``, although this is intended primarily for testing purposes.

--  ``conf name``: The configuration file name used to start the server, minus all preceding paths and the file extension.
-For example, given a pathname of "/usr/local/etc/kea/myconf.txt", the portion used would be "myconf".
+-  ``conf name`` is the configuration file name used to start the server, minus all preceding paths and the file extension.
+For example, given a pathname of ``/usr/local/etc/kea/myconf.txt``, the portion used would be ``myconf``.

-If the file already exists and contains the PID of a live process, the server will issue a DHCP4_ALREADY_RUNNING log message and exit.
+If the file already exists and contains the PID of a live process, the server issues a DHCP4_ALREADY_RUNNING log message and exits.
 It is possible, though unlikely, that the file is a remnant of a system crash and the process to which the PID belongs is unrelated to Kea.
-In such a case it would be necessary to manually delete the PID file.
+In such a case, it would be necessary to manually delete the PID file.

 The server can be stopped using the ``kill`` command.
 When running in a console, the server can also be shut down by pressing ctrl-c.
-It detects the key combination and shuts down gracefully.
+Kea detects the key combination and shuts down gracefully.

 .. _dhcp4-configuration: